Video: Tree donated to replace historically significant tree at Spiegel Grove

 During the War of 1812, First Lady Lucy Hayes’ father was stationed at Fort Stephenson in Fremont.

-“He didn’t want to approach the fort after dark and be mistaken for the enemy,” said Ralph Billow, retired longtime caretaker at Spiegel Grove.
+“He didn’t want to approach (Fort Stephenson) after dark and be mistaken for the enemy,” said Ralph Billow, retired longtime caretaker at Spiegel Grove.

 So the group decided to camp out on the trail and built a fire in the buttress of a large oak tree.
 It was a freezing winter night.